The Municipal Solid Waste Department consists of six people who strive to pick up all the trash and recycling, helping to keep our City beautiful.

 On July 5, 2016 the Sanitation Collection was changed to a five (5) day a week pickup (Monday thru Friday).
 The City is divided into five (5) sections with each section collected one day per week.
 Trash will not be collected on City Holidays; it will be collected on the following day unless your pickup day is Friday, in this case your trash will be picked up on Thursday.
 Please note for Thanksgiving Day and the Day after Thanksgiving, if these are your pickup days, Thursday Thanksgiving Day will be picked up on Wednesday and Friday the Day-After Thanksgiving Day will be picked up on the following Monday.

 Trash is to be placed in covered metal or heavy plastic containers, not larger than thirty-five (35) gallons or weighing when filled, more than seventy-five (75) pounds.
-Semi-automated carts or toters may also be used if pre-approved by the Public Works Department.
+Semi-automated toters may also be used if pre-approved by the Public Works Department.